-Not all people who abuse children and young people are predatory or go into a role with the intention of abusing children or young people.
+Not all people who abuse children and young people are predatory or go into a role with the intention of abusing children and young people.
 In some circumstances, the adult may take advantage of the opportunity through misuse of their position of trust and a lack of clear boundaries ("opportunistic behaviour").
-Others may be in a situation where through working with a child or young person they start to feel an attraction ("situational behaviour").
+Others may be in a situation where through working with a child or young person they start to feel an attraction

+("situational behaviour").
 For those whose behaviour is opportunistic or situational, they may have never previously considered abusing a child or young person or had a sexual attraction to children or young people and may be just as confused about their own behaviour, thoughts and feelings.
-This does not mean that their behaviour is any less concerning or abusive.
+This does not mean that their behaviour is any less concerning.
 The wellbeing and safety of the child or young person must always be the paramount consideration and all actions should be taken in their best interests.
+Any concerns of such behaviour must be responded to under the Responding to Concerns Procedure and reported to the police, if possible criminal behaviour.